microsoft/AdaptiveCards/specs/DesignDiscussions/InputValidation.md

 | Twitter | <img src="assets/InputValidation/ErrorMessageTwitter.PNG" width="450"> |
 | Survey Monkey | <img src="assets/InputValidation/ErrorMessageSurveyMonkey.PNG" width="450"> |
 | Survey Monkey | <img src="assets/InputValidation/ErrorMessageSurveyMonkey2.PNG" width="450"> |

+## Work for future iterations

+### Success Indicators
+Some forms add an indicator to an input once a valid value has been added to give the user feedback that they've entered a valid value.
+For example, a password field that turns green once the password has reached sufficient complexity.
+This may be a useful feature for future versions, but is out of scope for v1.

+### Cross field validation
+There are many scenarios where validation that specifies relationships between fields could be useful.
+For example requiring a particular field only if another one is filled in, or requiring at least one (or exactly one) of several options is selected.
+More complicated scenarios, such as a choice in one input changing the available choices in another input, could also be useful.

+While this is an area we should investigate in the future, supporting cross field validation is out of scope for v1 of this feature.

+### Future for validation and actions

+##### Toggle and ShowCard Actions
+In many cases, it likely doesn't make sense to validate on show card or toggle actions if those actions are simply showing more details that don't need to appear on the main card.
+In some cases, however, either show card or toggle may be used to reveal the next step in a progression through the card experience.
+The wizard card above is a clear example of this.
+The card author may want to validate the first "page" before allowing the user to proceed to the second.
+Even the FoodOrder card can be viewed as an example of using show cards to progress through an interaction.
+If the upper portion of the card contained addition inputs, the card author may want to validate those fields before proceeding to ask additional questions about the users order.

+Because by default Toggles and ShowCards don't necessarily need to validate inputs, these actions will default to `"associatedInputIds": "None"`.
+We will, however, support the ability to set a different value to enforce validation of some or all of the inputs before allowing the user to take one of these actions.

+##### OpenUrl
+Today it is unlikely that there are many scenarios to validate inputs on OpenUrl, so the default value for `associatedInputIds` will be `None`.
+For consistency, however, we will allow `associatedInputIds` to be set on OpenUrl actions.

+If we in the future allow inputs to be used to construct the Url, any explicitly referenced inputs can be added to those checked by `associatedInputIds`.